bencappello/JeddHunt-JS/README.md

-# DUCK HUNT JS v3.0
+# JEDD HUNT JS v3.0

 [Play the game](https://www.jeddlevine.com/jedd-hunt)

-This is an implementation of DuckHunt in Javascript and HTML5.
+JeddHunt is spin off of DuckHunt implemented in Javascript and HTML5.
 It uses the PixiJS rendering engine, Green Sock Animations, Howler, and Bluebird Promises.

 ## Rendering
 This game supports WebGL and Canvas rendering via the PixiJS rendering engine.